-In 1984, we moved to our present location comprising the 11th floor of the Fifth Avenue Financial Center at 2550 5th Avenue, San Diego.
+In 1984, we moved to our present location comprising the 11th floor of the Manchester Financial Center at 2550 5th Avenue, San Diego.

 From the start our firm has earned numerous commendations, among them designation in 1982 by American Lawyer Magazine as one of 20 outstanding new firms in the nation (less than 6 years old) and one of four from California.
 In 1983, TBM was selected as one of the seven leading firms in San Diego by San Diego Magazine.